 - Go to TrueBill.

 - Upload a recent bill for one of the more than two dozen service providers they work with.
-These include: cable, internet, cell phone, gym membership, Amazon Prime, Spotify, Audible, Hulu, Netflix, TimeWarner, etc.
+These include: cable, internet, cell phone, gym membership, insurance, Amazon Prime, Spotify, Audible, Hulu, Netflix and TimeWarner.

 - TrueBill reviews your bill, and then on your behalf, contacts the company to negotiate a lower rate.
 To do this, their expert negotiators find hidden fees they ask be canceled, apply special discount codes, or simply secure a better plan.
-Wealthysinglemommy founder Emma Johnson used Trim to negotiate down her bills, and saved $16 monthly AT&T bill, PLUS $23.20 from her TimeWarner / Spectrum Internet bill. — with no changes to her plan!!
-How do they do that!?).
+Wealthysinglemommy founder Emma Johnson used Trim to negotiate down her bills, and saved $16 monthly AT&T bill, plus another $23.20 from her TimeWarner / Spectrum Internet bill—with no changes to her plan!!
+(How do they do that!?)

 - TrueBill then charges you 40% of the savings.